 By appealing to emotions, Dave Ramsey has become the financial guru of choice for millions of followers.
 Interestingly enough, his no-nonsense approach is particularly appealing to broke millennials.
-Rather than trying to sell them on a particular investment strategy, he gives them a clear path (SmartDollar's article on 7 Baby Steps External Site) to get out of debt, and to top it all off, the battle-cry of the Debt-Free Scream External Site.
+Rather than trying to sell them on a particular investment strategy, he gives them a clear path out of debt (Step 1 of the 7 Baby Steps External Site) and the chance to share their success with a Debt-Free Scream External Site.

 Maher-Widen agrees that appealing to emotions and building relationships are key in helping people with their finances.
 “Ramsey is reaching the masses,” she says.
 “And with on-site financial counseling, I can establish personal relationships with my clients.”